NextGenSoftwareUK/zypherpunk/README.md

-# Zypherpunk Wallet - OASIS Submission
+# Zephyr Wallet - OASIS Submission

 > A privacy-first, cross-chain wallet solution addressing all 7 tracks of the Zypherpunk Hackathon